chardmeier/parcor-full/corpus/README.txt

 The English texts in ParCorFull were tokenised with the Penn Treebank-style tokeniser of NLTK 3.2.4 (http://www.nltk.org/).
 The German texts were tokenised with the standard German model of Spacy 2.0.9 (https://spacy.io/).
+In a handful of cases, the tokenisation was amended manually.
+This mostly concerned places where a single apostrophe was used as a quotation mark and the automatic tokeniser failed to separate it from the following word.

 References: